 Three hundred years ago a degree of unity came to the Ivanvil with second conquest.
 The warrior Parna united all the human tribes all the River that would come to bear his name.
 This was the first human kingdom and Parna was its first king.
 All the tribes and families within the Kingdom swore loyalty to Parna’s throne and whoever may sit upon it.
 The Ivanvil steel fueled the military campaigns that Parna and his successors undertook to enlarge and enrich the human Kingdom and the Kingdom was defended from walls made of Ivanvil cut stone.
 The Ivanvil began to buy land and trade with the Mitirangu.

 They remained a people, keeping their own ways and human sages have argued that were nation within a nation and not part of Parna.
 This is foolishness.
 They used the coin of the King, the gold plank, they bent their bows and drew their swords for the causes of the King, they spoke the language of the King, and members of Ivanvil families were admitted to the peerage.
 As any dwarf sage will tell you this made them part of the nation.
 Having spoke with many of Ivanvil for numerous families, I can also tell you that think of themselves of Citizens of Parna.
 Indeed, their own mythos has Parna born an Ivanvil, and they claim that his mother was a descendant of Queen Johannik though our Chroniclers report he was of pure Mitirangu birth.

 The Conquest and the Ivanvil place in Parna: Some scholars of humanity assert that the fact several Ivanvil families sided with the invading Ator army proves that Ivanvil were a subjugated people who rebelled.
 This again brushes over the shifting winds and underhanded nature of human politics.
-Indeed it was because the Ivanvil tribes believed they were part of the Kingdom that they joined the invading Ator army.
+I assert that it was because the Ivanvil tribes believed they were part of the Kingdom that they joined the invading Ator army.